DCT

 VI.
 Other Allegations

-• Indirect Infringement: The complaint alleges both induced and contributory infringement for all asserted patents.
-Inducement allegations are based on Defendant’s alleged knowledge and intent, supported by facts including the dissemination of promotional materials, brochures, user manuals, and technical materials that allegedly instruct and encourage customers to use the accused platforms in an infringing manner Compl. ¶¶33-37 Compl. ¶¶47-51 Contributory infringement is alleged on the basis that the GemCode platform and its components are a material part of the invention and are not staple articles of commerce suitable for substantial non-infringing use Compl. ¶¶38-39 Compl. ¶¶52-53
+• Indirect Infringement: The complaint alleges induced infringement, stating that 10X provides promotional materials, product brochures, and instructional materials that encourage and instruct customers to use the accused platforms in an infringing manner Compl. ¶¶33-37 It is also alleged that 10X created distribution and co-marketing relationships with companies like Illumina and Qiagen with the specific intent that customers would use the platform to infringe Compl. ¶35 Contributory infringement is alleged on the basis that the accused platforms and their components are specialized, constitute a material part of the inventions, and are not staple articles of commerce with substantial non-infringing uses Compl. ¶¶38-39

-• Willful Infringement: The complaint alleges willful infringement for all asserted patents.
-The allegations are based on Defendant's alleged pre-suit knowledge, citing specific dates from discovery where Defendant's executives acknowledged awareness of the patents (e.g., since April 18, 2013 for the '091 patent) Compl. ¶32 The complaint further supports willfulness by alleging Defendant continued to infringe after the lawsuit was initiated and after its attempts to invalidate the '091 and '193 patents in inter partes review proceedings failed Compl. ¶40 Compl. ¶54
+• Willful Infringement: The complaint alleges willful infringement based on pre-suit knowledge.
+It asserts that 10X's CEO, COO, and CSO acknowledged having knowledge of the '091 patent since at least April 18, 2013, nearly two years before the original complaint was filed Compl. ¶32 Willfulness is further alleged based on 10X's continued infringement after the lawsuit was filed and after its failed attempts to invalidate the '091 patent in inter partes review proceedings Compl. ¶40

 VII.
 Analyst's Conclusion: Key Questions for the Case